clearlinux/clear-linux-documentation/source/clear-linux/tutorials/flatpak/flatpak.rst

 This tutorial assumes you have installed |CL| on your host system.
-For detailed instructions on installing |CL| on a bare metal system, visit our :ref:`bare metal installation tutorial<bare-metal-install-server>`.
+For detailed instructions on installing |CL| on a bare metal system, visit our :ref:`bare metal installation guide <bare-metal-install-desktop>`.

 Install Flatpak on your host system
 ===================================